arcctgx/ARver/README.md

 This makes `libsndfile` both compile-time and runtime dependency when `ARver` is installed from the source distribution.

+#### Note about `pycdio` dependency

+`pycdio` does not provide wheels, so if it's not already installed on your system, `pip install arver` will attempt to build it from source.
+Building from source may fail due to missing build-time dependencies.
+To work around this, you can try installing `pycdio` using your Linux distribution's package manager before installing `ARver`.
+If that doesn't work, you'll need to install the build-time dependencies listed on the [pycdio GitHub page] and then retry the installation with `pip`.

 ## Restrictions

 ### CD read offset corrections